yaqwsx/bcthesis/symdivine.md

 parallel C/C++ programs without inputs. \symdivine share the ideology of
 \divine -- it aims for bitprecise\footnote{All operations precisely keep semantics of the original program.
-This is mainly arithmetic concern -- integers have limited bit-width and overflow on unsigned types is defined} verification of parallel C and C++ programs without modification.
+This is mainly arithmetic concern -- integers have limited bit-width and overflow on unsigned types is defined.} verification of parallel C and C++ programs without modification.
 To properly handle programs with inputs, \symdivine relies on control-explicit data-symbolic approach
 \cite{BBH14}, which we detail in the next section.

 The tool was originally presented in \cite{Havel2014thesis} as a generic platform for control-explicit data-symbolic state-space exploration.
-It provided a state generator from \llvm bit-code and allowed user to specify custom state format and exploration algorithm.
-This set-up allowed user to implement wide variety of verification techniques -- e.g. explicit-state model checking, symbolic execution or some kind of hybrid technique.
+It provided a state generator from \llvm bit-code and allowed user to specify a custom state format and an exploration algorithm.
+This set-up let the user to implement wide variety of verification techniques -- e.g. explicit-state model checking, symbolic execution or some kind of hybrid technique.
 Over the years \symdivine transformed from a generic platform to "out-of-box ready" verification tool
 \cite{spin2016} by providing predefined \smt -based state representation and implementation of algorithms for assertion safety and \ltl properties checking.
-See \autoref{fig:workflow} for typical verification work flow in current release.
+See \autoref{fig:workflow} for typical verification work flow in current release
+\footnote{Todo}.
 Algorithms and store implementation provided in current release were tested in practise and provide quite good performance.
 Nevertheless, internal modular architecture was preserved, so \symdivine can still be used as a platform for user experiments.

 \begin{figure}[!ht]
 \resizebox{\textwidth}{!}{